 Al Rubeling, Jr., FAIA

 01:00 - 01:20pm Break / Program Transition

 R. Steven Lewis, FAIA, NOMA

 Michael Lejong, AIA

 Principal, MAHG Architecture

 Michael has represented the AIA and the architectural profession on many levels throughout his career.
 Locally, Michael served as the AIA Arkansas Fort Smith Section Chair and AIA Arkansas Chapter President.
 During his leadership time on the AIA Arkansas board, he represented the chapter in various capacities including; convention chair, design awards chair, speaker’s chair, Grassroots representative, as well as, serving on the financial planning, membership, legacy foundation, legislative and political action committees.
-In addition to his board involvement, Michael has been active for several years as AIA Arkansas’ representative on the AIA State Government Network (SGN) and continues to serve AIA Arkansas Legislative Affairs committee chair.
-In 2015, he was appointed by Gulf States Region Director, Rob Walker, as the Gulf States Regional Representative on the AIA Small Firm Exchange, supporting the Leadership Work Group committee and co-editor for AIA Kinetic, an interactive mobile application for young architects through mid-career professionals.
+In addition to his board involvement, Michael has been active for several years on the AIA State Government Network (SGN), serves as AIA Arkansas Legislative Affairs committee chair, and on the AIA Small Firm Exchange.
 Michael will also be presenting at the 2018 AIA National Convention in New York for the workshop – “Focused Leadership for the Proactive Professional.”

 More details on speakers and schedule coming soon!